 Chickpea Peanut Butter Cookies are made in the food processor and are so simple!
 Naturally sweetened and made with chickpeas, these are a great option for picky eaters!
 You won't even taste the chickpeas!
-Gluten free, dairy free, egg free and vegan these are perfect for dessert or healthy snacking!
+Gluten free, dairy free, egg free and vegan these are perfect for dessert or snacking!

 Add chickpeas, peanut butter, maple syrup and coconut sugar to food processor.